-In the BTEC National units there are opportunities during the teaching and learning phase to give learners’ practice in developing employability skills.
-Where employability skills are referred to in this specification, we are generally referring to skills in the following three main categories:
+In the Pearson BTEC National in Creative Media Practice learning and teaching modules and assessment units, learners have opportunities during the teaching and learning phase to practise developing employability skills.
+The employability skills referenced in this specification are generally the following three main categories:

-• Intrapersonal skills: communicating, working collaboratively, negotiating and
+• Interpersonal skills: communicating, working collaboratively, negotiating and influencing, self-presentation

-• Interpersonal skills: self-management, adaptability and resilience, self-monitoring and development.
+• Intrapersonal skills: self-management, adaptability and resilience, self-monitoring and development.

-There are also specific requirements in some units for assessment of these skills where relevant.
-For example, where learners are required to undertake real or simulated activities.
+There are also specific requirements in some assessment units for assessment of these skills where relevant, for example where learners are required to undertake real or simulated activities.

 What qualification will I gain?

-Pearson BTEC Level 3 National Extended Certificate in Creative Digital Media Production
+BTEC Level 3 National Diploma in Creative Media Practice (Games Development)

 What progression options will I have?